Defence's fight for internal police documents continues in 'Freedom Convoy' trial

 The Canadian Press

-The lawyers for two "Freedom Convoy" organizers are expected to continue their legal fight for access to internal Ottawa Police Service documents today.
+OTTAWA - The lawyers for two “Freedom Convoy” organizers have resumed their arguments today in a legal fight for access to internal Ottawa Police Service documents, as they question the validity of police claims that the files are protected by solicitor-client privilege.

 Tamara Lich and Chris Barber are on trial for their role in the massive demonstration against COVID-19 public-health measures that gridlocked the streets of Ottawa for three weeks in early 2022.